Mann schweißt ein Stahlrohr – Symbolbild für den CBAM

 More than just a bureaucracy monster: 6 potentials of CSRD for your company

 Despite (or perhaps because of!) the many requirements, working on the CSRD report creates a profound awareness of genuine sustainability.
+So even if the CSRD is primarily a bureaucratic obligation, it conceals valuable insights and potential.
+And let’s take a look at them now.

 1. the CSRD promotes a better understanding of one’s own risks and opportunities